jordaniza/ve-explainer/README.md

 What if, instead, we ensured we kept an historical record of locks.

-## Checkpoints: Approach 1
+## Checkpoints: Approach One

 Checkpoints are absolutely critical for understanding the escrow mechanism in protocols like Curve and Aerodrome.

 Put simply: a checkpoint is written to the ledger every time a user makes a change to their lock.
 This records any changes in the users lock at that time, so that historical queries can return an accurate view of past state.

-> If you're familar with vote delegation in ERC20Votes, the motivation is exactly the same: we store historic checkpoints of voting power every times a user transfers tokens or changes delegation.
+> If you're familar with vote delegation in ERC20Votes, the motivation is exactly the same: we store historic checkpoints of voting power every time a user transfers tokens or changes delegation.
 The implementation in veTokens is more advanced but shares many of the same principles.

 Our basic information that we need for a checkpoint for a user deposit is: